Synquox/e4all/README.md

 ---

-### Compatibility
-e4all is a standalone mod.
-While it includes the functionality of e4mc, it is recommended to use e4all by itself because I haven't tested it together with e4mc and it really doesn't help to have both installed.

-### e4mc Voice Chat Addon
-If you are using the original e4mc and want Voice Chat support without switching to e4all, check out the addon I made for it: [e4mc-vc-addon](https://github.com/Synquox/e4mc-vc-addon).

----

 ### Credits and Support
 This project is a fork of the original [e4mc](https://modrinth.com/mod/e4mc).
-I appreciate the work done by the original developers and created this version specifically to provide the community with the Offline Mode feature.
+I appreciate the work done by the original developers and created this version specifically to provide the community with the Offline Mode feature and am working on adding even more features.

 * Support & Suggestions: If you have problems or want to suggest new features, join the Discord: [https://discord.gg/mUYW9Rw2ae](https://discord.gg/mUYW9Rw2ae) or write a issue on Github